corpustalk/AlphaRelativeClauseDetector/README.md

 # AlphaRelativeClauseDetector

-This is the repo for the tool that automatically detects and extracts relative clauses in English.
+This is the repo for our newly developed tool that automatically detects and extracts relative clauses in English.

 See the article below for a detailed description of the tool.

 ***

-We provide two types of tools for relative clause detection.
+We provide two versions of the tool for relative clause detection.

-1. Python codes.
+1. Our Python codes.
 If you are familiar and comfortable with Python coding, you could find the Python codes in the repo.

 2. Our app: Alpha Relative Clause Detector.
 If you like a User Interface (UI) based app, please download our app in the Releases section of this repo.
 We provide our app for both MS Windows and Mac OS users.